 We have no substantive comment on these sections.
-We consider the accounting controls and audit arrangements to be satisfactory, although we appreciate that other respondents will be better placed to make comments on these sections.
+We consider the accounting controls and audit arrangements to be satisfactory, although others will be better placed to make comments on these sections.

-In respect of the regulation making powers, we consider it would be appropriate for a consultation requirement to be included to ensure transparency and accountability.
+In respect of the Bill's regulation making powers, we consider it would be appropriate for a consultation requirement to be included to ensure transparency and accountability.
+We welcome the amendment to the Bill at stage 2 in respect of regulations under section 3(1) which will now be subject to the affirmative procedure in certain circumstances.